-Undergraduate Students: Those students holding a high school diploma or equivalent from a recognized institution and working toward a Bachelor’s degree.
+Undergraduate Students: Students holding a high school diploma or equivalent from a recognized institution and working toward a bachelor’s degree.

-Graduate Students: Those students holding a previously earned college degree and working toward a graduate degree.
+Graduate Students: Students holding a previously earned college degree and working toward a graduate degree.

-- Masters students must maintain a semester pace of academic work at 9-18 credit hours per semester.
+- Master's students enrolled in 9-18 credit hours per semester.

-- Doctoral students must maintain a semester pace of academic work at 9-12 credit hours per semester.
+- Doctoral students enrolled in 9-12 credit hours per semester.

-Special Students: Those students taking courses of their own choosing for credits but are not following a regular course of study.
+Special Students: Students who are taking courses of their own choosing for credits but are not following a regular course of study.

-Auditors: Those students who are attending classes but are not receiving credit.
-Tuition and fees for courses audited are the same as those for courses taken for credit.
+Auditors: Students who are attending classes but are not receiving credit; tuition and fees are the same as those taken for credit.

 Midwest University offers the following teaching methods:

-E-learning courses are accomplished via the Internet through CAMS.
-Most courses are 16 weeks in length, with some being 8 weeks.
+E-learning courses are accomplished via the Internet through Populi.
+Most courses are 15 weeks in length, with some being 8 weeks.

 Blended courses provide students an opportunity to complete courses through the combination of classroom and e-learning course work.
-Each course will consist of intensive seminar and the remainder of the course will be completed by e-learning.
+Each course will consist of an intensive seminar and the remainder of the course will be completed via e-learning.